ArtCodeStudio/gymnasium-otterndorf-website/README.md

 Bootstrap theme variables:

-* blue - Used for Dates
+* blue - Used for dates
-* green - Used for News
+* green - Used for news / posts
-* cyan -
+* cyan - Used for pages
-* green-light -
+* greenLight -
 * gray - Used for background: Navbar
+* ...
+For all theme colors see [_variables-bootstrap.scss](apps/gymott/theme/styles/_variables-bootstrap.scss)

 ## Environments